Phase 1 - A9/A85 Junction Improvement and Link Road to Bertha Park

 There are a number of significant benefits arising directly from Phase 1, with the main one being that it provides the vital first link in the Cross Tay Link Road (CTLR).
 The benefits include:

-- Pressure will be relieved on Inveralmond roundabout
+- Pressure relieved on Inveralmond roundabout

 - Improved pedestrian and cycle safety over the A9